strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ## This Journal tracks development progress, ideas and thoughts.

+---

+-- 26 Apr 2023 --

+- Development has slowed dramatically due to returning to old job in order to pay bills while trying to change careers.
+- Working at trying to create a more detailed form of feed back for front end development when an exception is encountered.

+---

 --- 21 Apr 2023 --

 - Appear to have rectified algorithm for random Uid generated on order creation